snoor-madih/iq-bootcamp-wallet-project-students/readme.md

 - Income
 - Currency

-And class related logic should be put as methods inside the respective class (either static or instance)
+And class related logic should be put as methods inside the respective class

 Listeners and UI updating methods can sit outside of the classes